• Home

 Experimentation events

 To view only live events from your experiments, use the Experiments events filter.
 The Experiments events filter only displays for customers who have Experimentation enabled.
-To learn more, read About Experimentation.
+To learn more, read Experimentation.

 There are three types of experiment events that display on the Live events page::